Selecting Course Themes

 - Is the theme open to students from different disciplinary, gender, race, religion, cultural, educational, and language backgrounds?

 - Does the theme allow for different kinds of texts? (think genre and multi-modal)

-- Does theme lend itself to separating the course experience into a series of related sub-themes?
+- Does the theme lend itself to separating the course experience into a series of related sub-themes?

 - Potential problems:

-- Single, limited focus or single line of inquiry closes off possibilities for inquiry or feels too repetitive.
+- A single, limited focus or single line of inquiry closes off possibilities for inquiry or feels too repetitive.

-- Theme has short-term interest, but little potential for deep engagement through analysis or argument.
+- The theme has short-term interest, but little potential for deep engagement through analysis or argument.